 In the event of an avalanche or lost skier search the following actions must be taken by all persons involved directly in the search:

 - Switch off all electronic equipment including cameras and cellular telephones

 - Ensure that all metal objects including electronics and cellular telephones remain at least 50cm / 20inches from the searching Pulse Barryvox transceivers

 Helicopters & Pilots

-Mustang Helicopters of Red Deer, Alberta, is our preferred carrier with Bell 205, Bell 407, and Eurocopter A-Star helicopters.
+Mustang Helicopters of Red Deer, Alberta, is our preferred carrier with Bell 205 and Eurocopter A-Star helicopters.
 These helicopters are inspected and serviced by qualified Mustang Helicopter engineers at our Revelstoke base.